 - 'Looked After Child' is a child who is in the care of the local authority in accordance with Section 22 of the Children Act 1989 at the time the application for admission to school is made and whom the local authority has confirmed will still be 'looked after' at the date of admission. - An 'adoption order' is an order made under section 46 of the Adoption and Children Act 2002. - A 'residence order' is an order outlining the arrangements as to the person with whom the child will live under section 8 of the Children Act 1989. - A 'special guardianship order' is an order appointing one or more individuals to be a child's special guardian or guardians. - If applicants are seeking admission under the criterion of worshipping regularly at a Parish Church or other Christian church, they will be asked to provide evidence that they worship regularly, eg a letter from the incumbent.
 (Regularly and frequently is defined as attendance at least once per month over the last twelve months.
-It is sufficient for one parent/carer to attend).
-"In the event that during the period specified for attendance at worship the relevant place of worship has been closed for public worship and has not provided alternative premises for that worship, the requirements of these admissions arrangements in relation to attendance will only apply to the period when the relevant place of worship or alternative premises have been available for public worship". - riterion of special medical needs or other special circumstances, they will be asked to provide appropriate evidence, eg a letter from a doctor or specialist.
+It is sufficient for one parent/carer to attend). - If applicants are seeking admission under the criterion of special medical needs or other special circumstances, they will be asked to provide appropriate evidence, eg a letter from a doctor or specialist.
 The evidence must clearly demonstrate why the school is the only school that can meet the child's needs.
-It should explain the difficulties that would arise if the child has to attend an alternative school.
+It should explain the difficulties that would arise if the child had to attend an alternative school.
 This evidence must be submitted with the application on or before the closing date.
 The governors must be satisfied that there is a specified medical reason which makes attendance at this school essential. - Multiple Births Where there are more applications than places, children from multiple births will be given priority within each criterion.
-If a further tie beak is necessary, distance between home and school will be used to prioritise applications.
+If a further tie break is necessary, distance between home and school will be used to prioritise applications.